svanoort/rinkiweds/_pages/hyderabad.md

 ---
-title: "Vritant and Rinki's wedding: Reception at Hyderabad!"
+title: "Vritant and Rinki's wedding: Dinner at Hyderabad!"
-permalink: /hydreception/
+permalink: /hyderabad/
 ---

-**Tuesday the 4th of July 2017, 7 pm onwards.**
+We would cherish the presence of our friends in Hyderabad and business colleagues on **Tuesday the 4th of July 2017, 6 pm onwards**, for a dinner gathering to celebrate with the newly weds.

 {% include toc title="Index" icon="file-text" %}

 ## Venue
-At Ragi Convention Centre,
+Ragi Convention Centre,
 <br>Thumkunta Village,
 <br>Karimnagar Main Road
 <br>Shameerpet Mandal.